distancify/handbook/standard-operating-proceedures/the-distancify-model.md

 Everything starts by defining the problem.
 A problem should be described as a user story.
 User stories generally start off large and vague.
 The goal of the user story is to capture the user's need while providing enough information to the development team in order to make an estimation.

-The work of defining stories is owned by the Product Owner Team (POT), which should consist of a Product Developer from Distancify, and at least one representative from the customer.
-The work is practically led by the Product Developer from Distancify, who is an expert in the process of defining stories and the Distancify Model.
-As Distancify works in the e-commerce niche, a Distancify Product Developer is expected to be well educated in the e-commerce domain.
+The work of defining stories is owned by the Product Owner Team (POT), which should consist of a Product Owner from Distancify, and at least one representative from the customer.
+The work is practically led by the Product Owner from Distancify, who is an expert in the process of defining stories and the Distancify Model.
+As Distancify works in the e-commerce niche, a Distancify Product Owner is expected to be well educated in the e-commerce domain.
 This further accellerates the defining of stories.

 In determining what is needed for a user story, a good rule of thumb is to think of it as an actual story.
 The user stories should tell an actual story.
 And the story should explain the problem and the intent of the user.
 Sometimes that can be done in a few sentences.
 Sometimes it needs epics, story maps, wire frames or even mood boards.
 More often than not, they need an actual person to also tell that story.
 So recording a short video telling the story could be a useful tool as well.